ElinaBoman/pp1-dogbakery/README.md

 ## Testing

-The site has been tested with Google DevTools.
+The website has been tested with Google DevTools.
 Different screen sizes has been tested to work on all devices.
 Functions of navbar has been adjusted to act as a toggle-bar on smaller devices, while on big screens it appers in the header to the right.

-The testing with Google DevTools has helped to localise problems with responsivness.
-To solve this problems media queries has been used for devices with (min-width: 768px) and (min-width: 900px).
+The testing with Google DevTools has helped to localise problems with responsiveness.
+To solve these problems, media queries has been used for devices with (min-width: 768px) and (min-width: 900px).

-There are some estetic malfunctions with the toggle bar.
-On smaller screens when the toggle menu is clicked the menu takes up to much space on the right side.
-This problem will be fixed with adding some padding on the right side.
-The malfunction is still being investegated.
+There are some estetic malfunctions with the toggle-bar.
+On smaller screens, when the toggle-menu is clicked, the menu takes up to much space on the left side.
+This issue will be fixed with adding some padding on the left side.
+The malfunction is under process.

 ### Validator Testing